Ode to the Oyster: How to Cook and Eat this Slimy Delight

 I made both of these recipes, start to finish, in about an hour.
 I must say, I was very happy with the result.
 Again – this was the first time I’ve ever tried to cook oysters.
 It won’t be my last.

 Of course, if you’d rather leave the cooking to the professionals, the Pensacola area has innumerable seafood restaurants willing to satisfy your appetite.
 Fried oysters are quite common.
-Some restaurants known for their Oysters Rockefeller include Peg Leg Pete’s, Shux Oyster Bar, the Grand Marlin and the Frisky Dolphin.
+Some restaurants known for their Oysters Rockefeller include Peg Leg Pete’s, Red Fish Blue Fish, and the Grand Marlin.